blkluv/eth-raffle-donation/README.md

  • [Web3](https://github.com/ethereum/web3.js/)

 ## Installation
-Installing Etherball to use on your machine is simple.
+Installing Eth Raffle Donation to use on your machine is simple.
 First,

 `git clone`